Generic Drugs

 pan-Canadian Select Molecules

-Effective April 1, 2018, a five-year initiative was introduced that reduced the prices of 67 of the most commonly prescribed drugs (pan-Canadian Select Molecules) in Canada.
+In 2018, a five-year initiative was introduced that reduced the prices of 67 of the most commonly prescribed drugs (pan-Canadian Select Molecules) in Canada.
 These are not part of the Tiered Pricing Framework process but rather are set at fixed prices.

-For a generic product to be listed on a public drug plan formulary, manufacturers are required to submit the TPF Form electronically to the pCPA Office for all generic products entering and exiting the Canadian market, including the pan-Canadian Select Molecules.
+For a generic product to be listed on a public drug plan formulary, manufacturers are required to submit the TPF Form electronically to the pCPA for all generic products entering and exiting the Canadian market, including the pan-Canadian Select Molecules.

-The pCPA Office will verify the Tiered Pricing Framework applies to the product, determine the appropriate price tier and advise the manufacturer and all participating jurisdictions of the assessment results.
+The pCPA will verify the Tiered Pricing Framework applies to the product, determine the appropriate price tier and advise the manufacturer and all participating jurisdictions of the assessment results.

 The TPF Form does not replace the existing product listing requirements in participating jurisdictions.